mmshah4/DAT_SF_13_Homework/Book_Recommendation_System/README.md

 Project Goal:

-Build a recommender engine for Books using Book-Crossing datasets and apply variations of Collaborative filtering and Content filtering to understand pros/cons of each of them.
-Content based is used mainly for the cold start problem.
+Build a recommender engine for Books using Book-Crossing datasets and apply variations of Collaborative filtering and Content based filtering to understand pros/cons of each of them.
+(Hybrid) Content based filtering is used mainly for the cold start problem.

 Data:
 Book Crossing data available on http://www2.informatik.uni-freiburg.de/~cziegler/BX/